How To Measure Mood Using Quantified Self Tools

 Mood tracking is also a popular presentation topic at our worldwide Meetup groups.
 Here are a few of the talks from the last year that discuss personal mood tracking projects.

-- Remko Siemerink on Mood and Music: Remko Siemerink tells his personal story of health insights through accidental lifelogging.
-He has bipolar disorder, and has been using last.fm over the past 7 years to track his music listening and compare it with his friends’ music patterns.
+- Mood and Music: A person with bipolar disorder tells his story of health insights through accidental lifelogging.
+He has been using last.fm over the past 7 years to track his music listening and compare it with his friends’ music patterns.

 - Marie Dupuch on Mood Tracking With Colors: Marie created a rating scale based on colors as a visual metric, and a self-reported quantifiable metric, to gauge her mood over periods of time.
 This led her to have more awareness and provided the information she needed to make confident choices in her own life.

 - Erik Kennedy on Tracking Happiness: Erik was interested in what makes him happy so he started tracking it.
 After categorizing hundreds of events he shares what makes him happy, what doesn’t, and some very thoughtful takeaways.

 Here’s a list of some of the mood measuring tools we’ve covered in the past and used in our personal lives.
 This list is by no means complete so if you use a mood tracker we don’t mention be sure to add it in the comments!